Last updated on September 22nd, 2023

-In this post, I go over some of the benefits of listening to improve on your instrument, the difference between active and passive listening, how we can get the most out of this practice, and different ways to incorporate into your practice routine.
+In this post, we cover the benefits of listening to improve on your instrument, the difference between active and passive listening, how get the most out of this practice, and different ways to incorporate into your practice routine.

 1. Experience music vs knowing theory